Christ Removes the Veil

-The “END” means the fullness, or the full strength and power.
+The “END” in that verse, means the fullness, or the full strength and power.
 The original Greek word is “telos”, and that’s where we get our word “telescope” from.
-And the perfect example of the meaning here, is to think about an old fashioned telescope, that extends out in several sections (telescopic, right) until the end, and the full power of the telescope is reached.
+And the perfect example of the meaning here, is to think about an old fashioned telescope, that extends out in several sections until the end, where the full power of the telescope is reached.

 The full power, of the glory, of the words of God, in the giving of the old covenant, was more glorious than the people of Israel could bear to see for very long.
 And so Moses veiled his face.
 Even though that first covenant, was weak and useless to forgive sins, it was still glorious, because it was God’s word, given by God Himself!
 The old covenant was destined to fade away, and to disappear; But still, it possessed such power, having been given by God, that the face of Moses would GLOW radiantly, from having been “face to face” so to speak, with God and with the glory of God’s word!